-The terms and conditions of the Contract are in Attachment A. As described in Attachment A, some terms of the Contract are fixed (i.e., currency, index, tenor, and clearing venue), while other terms are flexible and determined by the counterparties (i.e., effective date and maturity date).
-This combination of standard and flexible terms allows the Contract to have a basic consistent form, while allowing counterparties to tailor some aspects of the Contract to their economic needs.
-This structure follows industry convention; the terms of the Contract match the terms of credit default swaps that are commonly offered in the market.
+The terms of the Contract are in Attachment A. The Contract is composed of both fixed and variable terms.
+This combination of standard and flexible terms allows the Contract to have a basic consistent form, while allowing counterparties to tailor the Contract to their economic needs.
+The structure follows industry convention; the terms of the Contract match the terms of interest rate swaps that are commonly offered in the market.